 Similarly, the subject matter of training your midsection is too comprehensive and detailed to be presented effectively here.

-Core strength exercises pages to help further
+Core exercise pages to help you further

 To help you further with your core strength exercises, see the following pages on our website.